Polymer/polymer/PRIMER.md

 <a name="attribute-reflection"></a>
 ## Reflecting properties to attributes

 In specific cases, it may be useful to keep an HTML attribute value in sync with a property value.
-This may be achieved by setting `reflect: true` on a property in the `properties` configuration object.
+This may be achieved by setting `reflectToAttribute: true` on a property in the `properties` configuration object.
 This will cause any change to the property to be serialized out to an attribute of the same name.

 ```html
 <script>